tammet/gkc/Share/README.md

 The experimental sharing-capable version of gkc can be run on linux only.
 The source for the experimental gkc binary can be found from the development branch dev7.
 In order to run the sharing-capable version of gkc, you have to preload the shared memory database again, every time before running gkc, and then use a suitable set of keys for selecting the sharing type and parallelism.

+Importantly, parallel running is OK only for base case without sharing or sharing unit clauses.
+For the -shareddouble and -sharedfullcl keys, locking has not been implemented and thus these keys can be used only with the -parallel 0 key.

 Example with no sharing and 4 parallel processes: